 Waking up before the sun might not be your favourite time to train; however, it can give you several hours to train while your children are sleeping.
 To get the most out of your mornings, prepare everything you need the night before.
 Have your trainers, treadmill and workout clothes all set to go.
 Also try to make the night before an early one, so that you still get that important sleep.

-Get the children to school, work all day, fit in a run, pick up the children from a sports activity and rest.
-Resting is likely not on the plan, but a hungry family is.
+Take the kids to school, work all day, fit in a run, pick up the children from a sports activity and rest.
+Relaxing is likely not on the plan, but a hungry family is.
 Break out the slow cooker on your fully loaded days.
 While getting everyone organised in the morning, throw vegetables and meat in the slow cooker.
 Let it do the cooking while you get your rest.

 Work with your partner to create a routine where you both support each other’s activity and both get your fun in too.
 If you are a single parent, ask grandma for a night off.
 Then, hit the road running.

-With creative thinking, there are ways to involve the family.
+Use out of the box thinking to involve the family in your triathlon training regime.
 Perhaps you live near a lake and can put your husband and child in the kayak to escort you on your long swim.
 Maybe you can attach a bike seat to his bike and take daddy’s little girl on his 20-mile recovery ride or easy spin.
 Mile repeats at the track are a great way to help your older child work that stop watch and be part of your run.
 For little ones, set them in the middle of the field with a picnic or toys.
 You can keep an eye from every inch of the field while you circle the track.

-If possible, this is a great way to fit in that run or ride, save fuel and time.
+This is a perfect opportunity way to fit in that run or ride, save fuel and time.
 If you’re going to cycle to work, get a small backpack to hold your change of clothes, or leave a change of clothes at the office.
 If it’s still too dark for you to ride or run to work, get a ride to work and run or ride home from the office.
 If all else fails, try to use the lunch break to squeeze in some training.

-If you can walk your children to school, go in your running clothes and run back home.
+If you can walk your children to school, take your running clothes and then run back home.